ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 ~~~~~~~~~~~~~~

 For the Kamanja cluster itself,
-make a copy of the *KamanjaCluster* path
+make a copy of the *KamanjaCluster* file,
-and edit it to reflect your configuration:
+giving it a name that makes sense in your configuration.
+The name of this file is the name displayed under the "Program" column
+on the Monit dashboard.

 ::